ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

   Use CONFIG_ARMV7M_STACKCHECK to add the instrumentation for runtime stack checking
 ### Antipattern Category
+X
 ### Keyword
 runtime
 ### Note
+This commit does not change any performance-related features.
+Instrumentation for runtime stack checking added.

 ## Commit #589
 ### Hash